hydrostack/hydro/docs/content/features/events.md

 }
 ```

-In this case using a Hydro action might be an overkill, since it will cause an unnecessary additional request to the
+In this case using a Hydro action might be an overkill, since it will cause an unnecessary additional request and rendering of the component.
-backend.

 To avoid that, you can dispatch actions straight from your client code by using a `hydro-dispatch` tag helper: